 Discuss ideas for the beginning of the story.
 On your large example, write down three details that could happen, one in each box.

 - What could happen first to introduce the story;

 - What happens next.

-Have your child draw a quick stick-figure sketch in each box on his own worksheet that represents each of these details.
+Next, on his own worksheet, have your child draw a quick stick-figure sketch in each box to represents each of these details.
 He does not need to add words at this time, but if he does, he should just copy the simple details (again, not complete sentences) you’ve written on your chart.

 Plan the Middle

-Do the same for the middle of the story, jotting down very simple words/phrases that could happen first, second and third in the middle of the story.
+Do the same for the middle of the story, jotting down very simple words/phrases on your large writing surface that could happen first, second and third in the middle of the story.